Davest9496/image-processing/README.md

 - Efficient image processing using third-pary library - #Sharp
 - In-memory caching for optimized performance
 - Strong type safety with TypeScript
-- Clean architecture with separation of concerns for easy scalability
+- Clean architecture with separation of concerns for easy scaling and maintenance
 - Comprehensive testing with Jasmine

 ## Getting Started